 The patients were assessed using range of motion (ROM), grip strength, and the Disabilities of the Arm, Shoulder, and Hand (DASH) questionnaire.
 Both groups improved when they were measured at 4 weeks, 3 months, 6 months, and 12 months after surgery.
 Additionally, there were no significant differences in DASH scores between the two groups at any point in time (P > .05).

 Bringing it Home:

 Because there were no significant differences in assessment measures between the two groups at any point in time, the authors concluded that early mobilization after surgery to treat distal radius fractures does not lead to improved patient-reported outcomes.

 3/5 – This study was interesting to read and had potential to inform practice guidelines.
 However, there were significant limitations to this study.
 The fact that the authors of this study defined late mobilization as immobilization lasting for only 2 weeks does not reflect the variation of late mobilization practices that are often put into practice by surgeons and doctors.
 Two weeks is still relatively early.
 In addition, the patient’s adherence to their home program was not monitored, which may have skewed data.
-It is also important to consider that the E-MOB group may not have had early mobilization exercises prescribed that were active enough to have a significant effect on their recovery when compared to the L-MOB group.
+It is also important to consider that the E-MOB group may not have had early mobilization exercises prescribed that were active enough to have a significant effect on their recovery (volar plate surgery recovery time is being reduced) when compared to the L-MOB group.